cgod720/nextLesson/README.md

 First, we'll have to install `isomorphic unfetch` to use fetch with NEXT.
 Run `npm i isomorphic-unfetch` in your project's root directory.

-Now import it at the top of your Index page: `import fetch from 'isomorphic-unfetch` and we're ready to go.
+Now import it at the top of your Index page: `import fetch from 'isomorphic-unfetch'` and we're ready to go.

 Add the following code to underneath your Index function: